DPDK/dpdk/doc/guides/nics/intel_vf.rst

     Run the DPDK l2fwd sample application in the Guest OS with Hugepages enabled.
-    For the expected benchmark performance, you must pin the cores from the Guest OS to the Host OS (taskset can be used to do this) and you must also look at the PCI Bus layout on the board to ensure you are not running the traffic over the QPI Inteface.
+    For the expected benchmark performance, you must pin the cores from the Guest OS to the Host OS (taskset can be used to do this) and you must also look at the PCI Bus layout on the board to ensure you are not running the traffic over the QPI Interface.

 .. note::